Alcohol Addiction is a Medical Condition

 Your detox process should be monitored by a professional.
 Your provider will check your vitals to make sure your condition does not worsen.
 They can also give you the necessary comfort medication to help ease your symptoms.
 At Sage, we have a fantastic, experienced, and dedicated detox team who will be empathetic to your needs and provide the best quality care to make you feel physically and emotionally safe and comfortable.

-Sage has a diverse group of therapists here in Albuquerque who offer one-on-one addictions counseling.
+Sage has a diverse group of trained addiction professionals and therapists here in Albuquerque who offer one-on-one addiction counseling and group sessions.
 Our program offers comprehensive care including therapy (individual, group, IOP), outpatient alcohol detox, psychiatric medication management, and access to Primary Care Services.
 Your individual sessions will help you develop the tools and confidence to address addiction, learn about triggers and coping methods, as well as explore underlying issues contributing to addictive behaviors.

 Our Albuquerque-based, Intensive Outpatient Program lasts 12 weeks (meeting three times a week for three hours a day).
 We offer morning, afternoon, and evening times.
 Due to COVID-19, we are conducting these group meetings virtually.
 Sage’s IOP encourages clients to actively participate in their recovery in a safe and supportive environment.
 We use evidence-based, cutting edge, and diverse approaches including mindfulness, Matrix Model, and Dialectical Behavior Therapy (DBT) interventions, and natural supports to help you heal.